MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/deploy-dynamic-teams-at-scale.md

     :::image type="content" source="media/dtas-deploy-locations.png" alt-text="Screenshot of the table of locations." lightbox="media/dtas-deploy-locations.png":::

 4. Select **Deploy**.
 This process can take several hours depending on how many teams you're creating.
-After deployment is completed, you'll see the number updated in the **Frontline teams** tile.
+After deployment is completed, you'll see the number updated in the **Frontline teams** card.
 On this tile, you can download a CSV file with a list of your frontline teams.
-If any errors occurred, you can download the error CSV file on the **Last deployment health** tile.
+If any errors occurred, you can download the error CSV file on the **Last deployment health** card.

     :::image type="content" source="media/dtas-view-errors.png" alt-text="Screenshot of where you can get the CSV file on the Manage frontline teams page." lightbox="media/dtas-view-errors.png":::